phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

     Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
     ```

+A given item can be assigned to multiple categories.

 Each manuscript particularly has a page that is written in Markdown and that serves as library index card.
 The card includes: